oaknational/dfe-curriculum-ontology/README.md

 **Professional Trust**: w3id.org is a community-managed service specifically designed for linked data identifiers.
 Using it signals this is a production-ready, professionally maintained ontology.

 **Separation of Concerns**: The persistent identifier (`w3id.org`) is separate from the storage location (GitHub).
 This means:
-- URIs in your data never need to change
+- URIs never need to change
-- You can migrate hosting providers without breaking links
+- Hosting providers can change without breaking links
-- Other ontologies can safely reference your URIs
+- Other ontologies can safely reference these URIs

 ### How It Works

-w3id.org uses HTTP redirects (303 See Other) to point persistent URIs to the actual file locations:
+w3id.org uses HTTP redirects to point persistent URIs to the actual file locations:

 ```
 User requests: https://w3id.org/uk/curriculum/core/curriculum-ontology.ttl